How Many Solar Panels Do I Need?

 Sizes of solar panels: solar panel dimensions in the UK

-Another important factor to consider is the size of your roof or the area of the property where you want to install your panels.
-The average solar panel system produces 1.8kWh to 2kWh per day and requires a minimum of 13m2 of roof space.
-A 4kW system with 16 panels can range from 21m2 all the way up to 28m2, depending on the capacity per panel.
-This size difference can vary based on whether the individual solar panels are smaller 250W ones or 400W.
+Another important question to consider is, 'What size solar panels do I need?'.
+For this, you will need to factor in the size of your roof or the area of the property where you want to install your panels.
+The average solar panel system produces 8kWh to 11kWh daily and requires a minimum of 14m2 of roof space.

 How many solar panels can I fit on my roof?